 Casey Ready (she/her) brings a unique approach to FIFSW teaching through the combination of her academic work and her experience in social work practice.

-Casey Ready has been involved in the FIFSW since completing her PhD in 2012 and is an Assistant Professor, Status Only.
-Her teaching assignments have included Social Policy in the Canadian Context, Social Work Practice in Organizations and Communities, Social Work Practice with Groups, Research for Social Justice, The Context of Mental Health and Health Practice and Foundations of Social Work: Knowledge, Theory and Values that Inform Practice.
+Dr. Ready is a graduate of the University of Toronto’s MSW program and has been involved with the FIFSW since the completion of her doctoral studies in 2012.
+She gained her PhD in Canadian Studies from Trent University, with a focus on Gender and Women’s Studies and Social Policy.
+Her FIFSW teaching assignments have included Social Policy in the Canadian Context, Social Work Practice in Organizations and Communities, Social Work Practice with Groups, Research for Social Justice, the Context of Mental Health and Health Practice and Foundations of Social Work: Knowledge, Theory and Values that Inform Practice.

-Dr. Ready’s research interests include gender issues in the social welfare state, violence against women, women and poverty, the relationship of the non-profit sector to the social welfare state, community engagement and social justice.
-She returned to academia to study the impact of neoliberalism on women, people living in poverty, marginalized populations and the non-profit sector.
+Dr. Ready’s research interests include gender issues in the social welfare state, violence against women, women and poverty, anti-oppressive practice, the relationship of the non-profit sector to the social welfare state, community engagement and social justice.
+She returned to academia in the 2000s to study the impact of neoliberalism on women, people living in poverty, marginalized populations and the non-profit sector.
 Her publications include Shelter in a Storm: Revitalizing Feminism in Neoliberal Ontario (UBC Press, 2016).

-Mindfulness and the benefits it can offer people, including social workers, who experience stress in a neoliberal society are among Dr. Ready’s passions.
+Mindfulness and the benefits it can offer people, including to social workers who experience stress in a neoliberal society, are among Dr. Ready’s passions.
 She is trained in Integrative Yoga Therapy and pursues this interest actively by practicing and teaching yoga.